 New employees must read and understand the policies on data protection as part of their induction.

-All employees receive training covering basic information about confidentiality, data protection and the actions to take upon identifying a potential data breach.
+All employees receive training covering basic information about confidentiality, data protection, and the actions to take upon identifying a potential data breach.

-All employees who need to use the computer system are trained to protect individuals’ private data, to ensure data security, and to understand the consequences to them as individuals and the Company of any potential lapses and breaches of the Company’s policies and procedures.
+All employees who need to use the computer system are trained to protect individuals’ private data, ensure data security, and to understand the consequences to them as individuals and the Company of any potential lapses and breaches of the Company’s policies and procedures.

 The Company keeps records of its processing activities including the purpose for the processing and retention periods in its HR Data Record.
 These records will be kept up to date so that they reflect current processing activities.

 16. DATA PROTECTION COMPLIANCE